Safety Measures That Prevent Employee Theft

 Educate Your Employees

-Partner with your employees to avoid and prevent theft.
+Partner with employees to avoid and prevent theft.
 They should know your company’s internal controls, conduct and ethics policy, and discipline process.
-Ask new employees to review these documents and sign a form indicating they’ve done so, and review the policies at least annually.

 Use an Anonymous Reporting System

-Investigate all Theft Reports
+Investigate All Theft Reports

 Purchase Adequate Insurance